 For much of 2020 to even suggest that the Wuhan Institute of Virology may have played a role in the birth and spread of the COVID-19 earned media derision.

 Few reporters suggested that federal health agencies such as the U.S. Centers for Disease Control, the National Institutes of Health, and the National Institute of Allergy and Infectious Diseases might be disseminating contradictory or even inaccurate information about the pandemic.
 To believe this was happening instead earned condemnation in the media as if one were some conspiracy theorist or nut.

 Rarely have communication industries—veritable utilities in the public domain—so asymmetrically censored speech and applied such one-sided standards of suppressing free expression.

 Conservatives used to oppose regulating larger corporations.
 Now, ironically, most are calling for regulating and breaking up multibillion-dollar social media monopolies and conglomerates that suppress as much as transmit private communications.

 The American criminal justice system also used to earn the respect of conservatives.
 Prosecuting attorneys, police chiefs, and big-city mayors were seen as custodians of the public order.
 They were entrusted to keep the peace, to prevent and investigate crime, and to arrest and prosecute criminals.

 After 120 days of mostly unchecked riot, arson, looting, and violent protests during the summer of 2020, the public lost confidence in their public safety agencies.

-District attorneys in several major cities—Chicago, Los Angeles, San Francisco, and St. Louis—have often predicated prosecuting crimes on the basis of ideology, race, and careerism.
+District attorneys in several major cities—Chicago, Los Angeles, San Francisco, and St. Louis—often have predicated prosecuting crimes on the basis of ideology, race, and careerism.